Change the world through data

-As a student in the Data Science program at York University, you will master the statistical methods, computation skills and data analysis techniques that enable data scientists to extract knowledge from data.
+As a student in the Data Science program at York University (Toronto, Ontario), you will master the statistical methods, computation skills and data analysis techniques that enable data scientists to extract knowledge from data.
 In your studies, you will become familiar with the nature and needs of analyzing large and complex data through case studies in specific domains such as business, health, and digital media, as well as through a capstone experience that engages students in research with data in an industrial setting.

 Honours Major BA Program

 Recommended course enrollment schedules for Data Science students:

 A unique aspect of our program, compared to other Data Science programs in Ontario, is our streams.
 You will be required to select a stream or specialization in a domain of application.
 Along with the required courses in statistics, computing and mathematics, you will also take courses in your selected stream, which could be any of the fields below.

 Take courses from Schulich School of Business in marketing, finance, accounting, and management.